Same-sex marriage in Mexico City: Civil unions

 Being the seat of the Powers of the Union, Mexico City did not belong to any particular state but to all.
-After years of demanding greater political autonomy, residents were given the right to directly elect the Head of Government of Mexico City and the representatives of the unicameral Legislative Assembly (ALCDMX) by popular vote in 1997.
+After years of demanding greater political autonomy, residents were given the right to directly elect the Head of Government of Mexico City and the representatives of the unicameral Legislative Assembly by popular vote in 1997.
 For the following two decades, the center-left Party of the Democratic Revolution (PRD) controlled both political powers.